Azure/azure-webpubsub/docs/specs/2-client-protocols-in-detail.md

 1. Client negotiates with your application server.
 The application server has Auth middleware to handle the client request and sign a JWT token for the client to connect to the service.
 2. The application server returns the JWT token and the service URL to the client
 3. The client tries to connect to the Web PubSub service using the URL and JWT token returned from the application server

-### 2. Client connect anonymously

-A general workflow is:
-1. A `connect` event handler webhook is registered in the Web PubSub Service portal beforehand
-1. Client connects to the Web PubSub Service
-1. Web PubSub Service forward the `connect` request to the webhook upstream using CloudEvents format
-1. The upstream event handler auth the incoming `connect` request
-1. The client is now authed and connected to the service

 <a name="simple_client"></a>